 What is Kake Udon?

-Udon noodles are a type of thick, white and chewy noodle made from wheat flour.
-Because of their neutral flavour, they're perfect for the simple broths used in dishes like kake udon.
+Udon noodles are made from wheat flour and are known for their neutral flavor, which makes them perfect for simple broths like the one used in kake udon.

-To make restaurant quality kake udon, I recommend to make your own dashi.
-It only takes about 30 minutes and it's well worth taking the extra time.
+To make restaurant-quality kake udon, I recommend making your own dashi.
+It only takes about 30 minutes, and it’s well worth taking the extra time.

-For the most flavourful and authentic tasting awase (mixed) dashi, I like to use:
+For the most flavorful and authentic tasting awase (mixed) dashi, I like to use:

 - Kombu (dried kelp)